spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/integrate-bazaarvoice.md

 ---
-title: Integrate Bazaarvoice
+title: Integrate BazaarVoice
-description: Find out how you can integrate Bazaarvoice into your Spryker shop
+description: Find out how you can integrate BazaarVoice into your Spryker shop
 template: howto-guide-template
 redirect_from:
   - /docs/pbc/all/ratings-reviews/third-party-integrations/integrate-bazaarvoice.html